huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_node_pool.html.md

     Changing this parameter will create a new resource.

 * `subnet_id` - (Optional) The ID of the subnet to which the NIC belongs.
 Changing this parameter will create a new resource.

-* `bandwidth_charge_mode` - (Optional) Bandwidth billing type.
-Changing this parameter will create a new resource.

-* `extend_param_charging_mode` - (Optional) Billing mode of a node.
-Value 0 indicates pay-per-use.
-    Changing this parameter will create a new resource.

 * `preinstall` - (Optional) Script required before installation.
 The input value can be a Base64 encoded string or not.
     Changing this parameter will create a new resource.